 You probably have things you want to do with your money down the road: buy a house, save for retirement, fund college for your kids, maybe even go on a trip or do a remodel.
 Are you wondering if investing can help you achieve those goals or where to start?

-You can choose to put your money into lots of different investment options, but you should first know what you want out of your investments: What are your financial goals?
-Then try to build a portfolio that achieves those goals, balancing risk and return, and maintaining a diversity of assets.
+Before deciding on your investments, ask yourself what your financial goals are.
+Then try to build a portfolio that achieves those goals, balancing risk with return and maintaining a diverse mix of assets.